-vi.Investments of AMC in the Scheme -
+vi.
+Investments of AMC in the Scheme -

-Subject to the applicable Regulations, the AMC may invest either directly or indirectly, in the Scheme during Ongoing Offer Period.
+Subject to the applicable Regulations, the AMC may invest either directly or indirectly, in the Scheme during the New Fund Offer or Ongoing Offer Period.
 However, the AMC shall not charge any investment management fee on such investments in the Scheme.